 1 (C) the right to reorganize a Native Ha- 2 waiian governing entity; and 3 (D) the right to become economically self- 4 sufficient; and 5 (5) the United States shall continue to engage 6 in a process of reconciliation and political relations 7 with the Native Hawaiian people.
-8 (b) PURPOSE.-The purpose of this Act is to provide 9 a process for the reorganization of the single Native Ha- 10 waiian governing entity and the reaffirmation of the spe- 11 cial political and legal relationship between the United 12 States and that Native Hawaiian governing entity for pur- 13 poses of continuing a government-to-government relation- 14 ship.
+8 (b) Purpose.-The purpose of this Act is to provide 9 a process for the reorganization of the single Native Ha- 10 waiian governing entity and the reaffirmation of the spe- 11 cial political and legal relationship between the United 12 States and that Native Hawaiian governing entity for pur- 13 poses of continuing a government-to-government relation- 14 ship.
 15 SEC.
 5. UNITED STATES OFFICE FOR NATIVE HAWAIIAN RE- 16 LATIONS.
-17 (a) ESTABLISHMENT.-There is established within 18 the Office of the Secretary, the United States Office for 19 Native Hawaiian Relations.
-20 (b) DUTIES.-The Office shall- 21 (1) continue the process of reconciliation with 22 the Native Hawaiian people in furtherance of the 23 Apology Resolution; 24 (2) upon the reaffirmation of the special polit- 25 ical and legal relationship between the single Native
+17 (a) Establishment.-There is established within 18 the Office of the Secretary, the United States Office for 19 Native Hawaiian Relations.
+20 (b) Duties.-The Office shall- 21 (1) continue the process of reconciliation with 22 the Native Hawaiian people in furtherance of the 23 Apology Resolution; 24 (2) upon the reaffirmation of the special polit-

-Hawaiian governing entity and the United States, effectuate and coordinate the special political and legal relationship between the Native Hawaiian gov erning entity and the United States through the Secretary, and with all other Federal agencies;

-6 (3) fully integrate the principle and practice of 7 meaningful, regular, and appropriate consultation 8 with the Native Hawaiian governing entity by pro-9 viding timely notice to, and consulting with, the Na-10 tive Hawaiian people and the Native Hawaiian gov-11 erning entity before taking any actions that may 12 have the potential to significantly affect Native Ha-13 waiian resources, rights, or lands;

-(4) consult with the Interagency Coordinating Group, other Federal agencies, and the State of Hawaii on policies, practices, and proposed actions affecting Native Hawaiian resources, rights, or lands; and to effect meaningful consultation with the Native Hawaiian governing entity and providing rec ommendations for any necessary changes to Federal law or regulations promulgated under the authority of Federal law.

-(5) prepare and submit to the Committee on Indian Affairs and the Committee on Energy and Natural Resources of the Senate and the Committee on Resources of the House of Representatives an annual report detailing the activities of the Interagency Coordinating Group that are undertaken with respect to the continuing process of reconciliation and
+- Hawaiian governing entity and the United States, effectuate and coordinate the special political and legal relationship between the Native Hawaiian governing entity and the United States through the Secretary, and with all other Federal agencies; - (3) fully integrate the principle and practice of meaningful, regular, and appropriate consultation with the Native Hawaiian governing entity by providing timely notice to, and consulting with, the Native Hawaiian people and the Native Hawaiian governing entity before taking any actions that may have the potential to significantly affect Native Hawaiian resources, rights, or lands; - (4) consult with the Interagency Coordinating Group, other Federal agencies, and the State of Hawaii on policies, practices, and proposed actions affecting Native Hawaiian resources, rights, or lands; and - (5) prepare and submit to the Committee on Indian Affairs and the Committee on Energy and Natural Resources of the Senate and the Committee on Resources of the House of Representatives an annual report detailing the activities of the Interagency Coordinating Group that are undertaken with respect to the continuing process of reconciliation and

-6 APPLICABILITY DEPARTMENT DE-(c)TO OF 7 FENSE.-This section shall have no applicability to the 8 Department of Defense or to any agency or component 9 of the Department of Defense, but the Secretary of De-10 fense may designate 1 or more officials as liaison to the 11 Office.

-12 SEC.
-6. NATIVE HAWAIIAN INTERAGENCY COORDINATING 13 GROUP.

-14 (a) ESTABLISHMENT.-In recognition that Federal 15 programs authorized to address the conditions of Native Hawaiians are largely administered by Federal agencies 16 other than the Department of the Interior, there is estab-17 lished an interagency coordinating group to be known as 18 19 the "Native Hawaiian Interagency Coordinating Group".
-20 (b) COMPOSITION.-The Interagency Coordinating 21 Group shall be composed of officials, to be designated by 22 the President, from-

-(1) each Federal agency that administers Native Hawaiian programs, establishes or implements policies that affect Native Hawaiians, or whose ac-
+- 1 to effect meaningful consultation with the Native - 2 Hawaiian governing entity and providing rec- - 3 ommendations for any necessary changes to Federal - 4 law or regulations promulgated under the authority - 5 of Federal law. - 6 (c) Applicability to Department of De- - 7 FENSE.-This section shall have no applicability to the - 8 Department of Defense or to any agency or component - 9 of the Department of Defense, but the Secretary of De- - 10 fense may designate 1 or more officials as liaison to the - 11 Office. - 12 SEC.
+6. NATIVE HAWAIIAN INTERAGENCY COORDINATING - GROUP. - 14 (a) Establishment.-In recognition that Federal - 15 programs authorized to address the conditions of Native - 16 Hawaiians are largely administered by Federal agencies - 17 other than the Department of the Interior, there is estab- - 18 lished an interagency coordinating group to be known as - 19 the "Native Hawaiian Interagency Coordinating Group". - 20 (b) Composition.-The Interagency Coordinating - 21 Group shall be composed of officials, to be designated by - 22 the President, from- - (1) each Federal agency that administers Na- - 24 tive Hawaiian programs, establishes or implements - policies that affect Native Hawaiians, or whose ac-